onet4/Hook/README.md

 To run additional code on top of the upstream code execution, _action_ hooks are used and to modify values given by the upstream, _filter_ hooks are used.
 You give names to  those hooks (events) and trigger them whenever needed so that associated callbacks will be called.

 This allows different parts of code to interact with each other without using extra global variables.
-This becomes helpful to organize code structure and files especially for mid-sized or large scripts and give sustainability plus scalability to the codebase.
+This becomes helpful to organize code structure and files, especially for mid-sized or large scripts, and gives sustainability plus scalability to the codebase.

 ## Usage
 ### Steps